rpatel8624/lukesaltweather.github.io/README.md

 * [DONE] always use https:// [Github doesn't want to take the htaccess, but technically it's working
 * [In Progresss]add bilingual system (e.g. samaritan.ai/en or samaritan.ai/de )
 * Error Detection (Mic isn't connected)
+* Record while holding the mousebutton
+* Touchscreen-Support
+* Android-App
+* Messenger and other API's
 * [DONE] minimize samaritan.js

 Thanks to wit.ai (including l5t helping me  with this) and the original author of the Interface, Rodrigo Graça.)